myphysicslab/myphysicslab/src/docs/Engine2D.md

 # Collisions and Contacts

-Collisions and contacts are represented an instances of a sub-class of [RigidBodyCollision](myphysicslab.lab.engine2D.RigidBodyCollision.html).
+Collisions and contacts are represented as instances of a sub-class of [RigidBodyCollision](myphysicslab.lab.engine2D.RigidBodyCollision.html).
-Collisions and contacts and are found within [`ImpulseSim.findCollisions`](myphysicslab.lab.engine2D.ImpulseSim.html#findCollisions) by calling [`Polygon.checkCollision`](myphysicslab.lab.engine2D.Polygon.html#checkCollision)
+Collisions and contacts are found within [`ImpulseSim.findCollisions`](myphysicslab.lab.engine2D.ImpulseSim.html#findCollisions) by calling [`Polygon.checkCollision`](myphysicslab.lab.engine2D.Polygon.html#checkCollision)